William Anthony Richardson: Life

 Before filing his claim, Richardson had already capitalized on the freshwater source by establishing a watering station near the present-day town of Sausalito.
 This station provided fresh water to visiting vessels, serving as a lucrative venture.
 The inlet between Sausalito and the Tiburon Peninsula, known today as Richardson Bay, marked the northern boundary of Richardson's claim.
 However, his legal ownership of the land was shaky due to competing claims and Mexican laws that designated headlands for military purposes rather than private ownership.

 Recognizing the challenges to his claim, Richardson shifted his focus and settled outside the Presidio.
 There, he constructed the area's first two-story wood-frame house and laid out the street plan for the settlement of Yerba Buena, including a Spanish-style plaza now known as Portsmouth Square.
 The settlement aimed to serve as a trading post and supply point for ships navigating San Francisco Bay.
 Richardson's seafaring experience was instrumental in his also being appointed Port Captain, responsible for overseeing maritime commerce and often personally piloting arriving ships to their anchorage.

 After years of lobbying and legal wrangling, Richardson was given clear title to all 19751 acre of Rancho Saucelito on February 11, 1838.
 By 1841, he had sold his holdings across the bay and taken possession of the rancho, while still serving as port captain of Yerba Buena.
 He had financial problems in his later years and died in bankruptcy.

 Legacy

 Richardson Bay, offshore from Sausalito; and Richardson Avenue, in San Francisco's Marina District, are named for William Richardson.
-Richardson Street is one of five consecutive streets in Martinez, California named for the sons-in-law of Don Ygnacio Martinez (whose land grant included the area that became the City of Martinez).
+Richardson Street is one of five consecutive streets in Martinez, California named for the sons-in-law of Don Ygnacio Martínez (whose land grant included the area that became the City of Martinez).

 On June 12, 1937, the Daughters of the California Pioneers dedicated a bronze tablet to the memory of Richardson, as the first settler in Yerba Buena in 1835, at Richardson Avenue and the entrance to the Presidio of San Francisco.
 The tablet was unveiled by the great, great grandson of Richardson, James T. Davis.